Stars

 When working with cookies in React, following best practices is essential to ensure security, performance, and user experience.

 1. Use Secure and HttpOnly Flags: Always use the secure and httpOnly flags for cookies that contain sensitive information, such as authentication tokens.
-This prevents exposure to XSS attacks and ensures that cookies are transmitted over secure channels.
+This prevents exposure to XSS attacks and ensures secure transmission.

 2. Set an Expiration Date: Define an expiration date for your cookies to prevent them from persisting indefinitely.
 This is especially important for session cookies, where you want to control how long a user remains logged in.